pritchardn/SNN-NLN/README.md

 An SNN implementation of the NLN architecture for RFI detection.
 Based on [this work](https://github.com/mesarcik/RFI-NLN).

+The files in src/learning include a variety of scripts to play with tooling speicifcally.

 ## Getting Cuda in Shape
 ``sudo update-alternatives --display cuda sudo update-alternatives --config cuda``